-Keeping Your Dog & Cat Healthy with Teeth Cleaning in Greenfield, WI
+Cat and Dog Teeth Cleaning in Greenfield, WI

 Clean teeth and a healthy mouth can help your pet live longer, because their oral health is directly related to their overall health.
 If your pet has inflamed gums and infected teeth, they are likely to experience other issues associated with those conditions.
 Furthermore, this can lead to a diminished quality of life.
-At Crawford Animal Hospital in Greenfield, we always emphasize the importance of pet dental care to our clients because we want what is best for their companions.
+At Crawford Animal Hospital in Greenfield, we always emphasize the importance of a regular cat or dog teeth cleaning to our clients because we want what is best for their companions.

 We can help you treat and prevent gum disease in your pet with anesthesia dental cleanings, which involve several steps:

 - Pre-dental blood work to check organ function and be certain that your pet is healthy enough to undergo the procedure